w3f/polkadot-wiki/docs/learn/learn-cryptography.md

 Session keys are hot keys that must be kept online by a validator to perform network operations.
 Session keys are typically generated in the client, although they don't have to be.
 They are _not_ meant to control funds and should only be used for their intended purpose.
-They can be changed regularly; your staking proxy only need create a certificate by signing a session public key and broadcast this certificate via an extrinsic.
+They can be changed regularly; your staking proxy only need to create a certificate by signing a session public key and broadcast this certificate via an extrinsic.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses six session keys: